-In a wound, blue-green pus can be found in and around the wound or burning.
+Blue-green pus can be found in and around the wound or burning in an injury.

-For infections in other parts of the body, fever is common as well as lethargy.
+For infections in other parts of the body, fever is expected and lethargy.

-However, what all Pseudomonas aeruginosa infections have in common is the fact that they can make them very sick if they enter the bloodstream and spread in that way ( septicemia ).
-Serious infections like this can cause shock, confusion, chills and high fever.
+However, what all Pseudomonas aeruginosa infections have in common is that they can make them very sick if they enter the bloodstream and spread in that way ( septicemia ).
+Severe conditions can cause shock, confusion, chills, and high fever.

 How serious is Pseudomonas in our hospitals?

-The fact that Pseudomonas is a high priority for hospital infection control departments shows that it has the potential to be a serious problem for hospitals.
+The fact that Pseudomonas is a high priority for hospital infection control departments shows that it has the potential to be a severe problem for hospitals.

 There have been several outbreaks in hospitals in the United Kingdom, whose source often dates back to the water that was contaminated in the drains.

-Rates were highest in the Greater London area, with the majority of cases affecting the elderly and infants less than one year of age.
+Rates were highest in the Greater London area, with most cases affecting the elderly and infants less than one year of age.

 Treatment against bacteria

-Once established in a vulnerable patient, it requires immediate treatment, as it is potentially a very serious problem.
+Once established in a vulnerable patient, it requires immediate treatment, as it is potentially a severe problem.